rohanmane21/azure-app/README.md

 <h2>Project Flow</h2>
 <p align="justify">
     <li><b>Step 1:</b> User Uploads an Image:</li>
-    Users access the web application and use the provided interface to upload an image.
+    -Users access the web application and use the provided interface to upload an image.
     <li><b>Step 2: </b> Image Stored in Azure Blob Storage:</li>
-    <b>The upload_to_blob_storage</b> function is called to upload the image data to a specific container in Azure Blob            Storage.</li>
+    -<b>The upload_to_blob_storage</b> function is called to upload the image data to a specific container in Azure Blob            Storage.</li>
     <li><b>Step 3:</b> Retrieve Image for Analysis:</li>
-    When the user wants to view the analysis results, the application retrieves the image data from Azure Blob Storage.
+    -When the user wants to view the analysis results, the application retrieves the image data from Azure Blob Storage.
     <li><b>Step 4:</b> Encode Image Data in Base64:</li>
-    The application encodes the image data in Base64 format.
+    -The application encodes the image data in Base64 format.
 This encoded image is then used for display and analysis.
     <li><b>Step 5:</b> Analyze Image Using Azure Computer Vision:</li>
-    The encoded image is sent to the Azure Computer Vision API for analysis.
-    The API returns analysis results, including categories, description, and color details.<br>
+    -The encoded image is sent to the Azure Computer Vision API for analysis.The API returns analysis results, including categories, description, and color details.<br>
     <li><b>Step 6:</b>Display Results:</li>
-    The application extracts relevant information from the analysis results, such as image captions.
+    -The application extracts relevant information from the analysis results, such as image captions.
      The result page is rendered with the analyzed information, providing insights into the content of the uploaded image.

 <h2>Screenshots</h2>
 <h3>Azure App Service</h3>